A simple question…

 But there are also executives out there who are detail-addicted, micromanagers who just want to keep sending people out on searches for more and more data, and requesting more and more detailed modifications to studies and presentations.

 you are always better of to show the cost than to not show the cost.

 Keep track of all these requests and keep a time log of the work that was done to satisfy them, and the outcome of that work.

 Sometimes you can get the executive to see that the cost of chasing after and reviewing so much detail is not having a business impact.
 It doesn’t always work, but you are always much better off having the data about the cost than not having it.

-You’ll always be in a stronger position of you understand, keep track of and are able to communicate the cost of gathering data.
+You’ll always be in a stronger position if you understand, keep track of, and are able to communicate the cost of gathering data.

 The opportunity cost of further study

 Even after you add up all the time spent chasing and gathering data to improve a decision, you also have to take into account the cost of the time lost studying instead of doing.

 If you take an extra 3 weeks to gather more data instead of moving forward, you have the cost of data gathering itself, as well as the cost of the 3 week lag of getting started.